The recruitment agency space is hyper competitive...

 Prior to working with us, our client was ranking for just 16 keywords.
 By month five, we’d helped them increase this to over 198 ranking target keywords!

-Ultimately, this had a huge impact on the number of candidate enquiries the agency was attracting from its organic search engine traffic.
+This had an enormous impact on the number of candidate enquiries the agency was attracting from its organic search engine traffic.

 Here you can see how organic searches became the leading source of candidates: